azzalinko11/prisma_sdwan_cell_useage_updated/README.md

 It update the following settings for the circuit:
 - Turn off application reachability probes
-- Turn off controller connections
+- Turn ON controller connections
 - Set VPN keepalives interval to 1740000 seconds
 - Set keepalive failure count to 3
 - Turn off bandwidth monitoring